ThatMG393/Stfu/README.md

 * Removed the unsigned message indicators
 * Fixed tooltips running off the screen
 * Added an option to compact repetitive chat messages
+* Made it possible to see your health and hunger when riding something

 ### Faq
 #### I have a suggestion for this mod!